Ntrondle/TES/public/manuals/at2/steps/01-overview.md

 ### What's Next

 In the next step, we'll walk through the flashing process, including:
-- Connecting the Microflip to your computer
+- Connecting the AT2 PCB to your computer
 - Putting the board into boot mode
 - Flashing the firmware using esptool
 - Alternative web-based flashing method